laceyaguigam/Horiseon-Media-Marketing/README.md

 # Horiseon Media Marketing

 ## Purpose
 In a world full of technology that is constantly evolving, it is our job to maintain an inclusive web environment and provide a user friendly website that meets accesibility standards.
-The following project is a web application created for Horieson, a marketing company that would like a website that follows the accessibility standards.
+The following project is a web application  was designed for a desktop, Horieson, a marketing company that would like a website that follows the accessibility standards.

+The web application source code should meet the following criteria:

+*  contain semantic HTML elements
+*  elements follow a logical structure independent of styling and positioning
+*  image elements should have accessible alt attributes
+*  heading attributes should fall in sequential order
+*  title elements should have a concise, descriptive title

 ## Built with